nextgis/docs_ngcom/source/data_edit.rst

 ----------------------------

 1. Open :ref:`Web map <ngcom_webmap_create>` and select the layer with an feature you need to edit.
-2. Open dropdown menu pressing "Layer" button (see :numref:`webmap_edit`) and tick the box next to "Editing" field.
+2. Open dropdown menu pressing "Layer" button (see :numref:`webmap_edit`) and tick a box next to "Editing" field.

 .. figure:: _static/webgis_edit_objects_eng.png
    :name: webmap_edit